AleDel/Spout-UE4/README.md

 * 4.22
 * 4.23

-# Spout-UE4
-This is a [Spout](http://spout.zeal.co/) Plugin for Unreal Engine.
-It allows you to send and receive textures using Spout framework.

-Sender and Receiver only DirectX 11.

 # Installation and Use

 1. Open up Epic Games Launcher (make sure it's up to date).

 2. Create a new C++ First person Project.

 ![Image 1](https://L05.github.io/Spout-UE4/images/SpoutExample_Instructions_01.png)

 3. You should see it Generating code...

 ![Image 2](https://L05.github.io/Spout-UE4/images/SpoutExample_Instructions_02.png)

 4. The Unreal project will open in the editor, and a Visual Studio project will also open.

 ![Image 3](https://L05.github.io/Spout-UE4/images/SpoutExample_Instructions_03.png)

 5. Close the Unreal project.

 6. In the project directory, create a Plugins folder.

 ![Image 4](https://L05.github.io/Spout-UE4/images/SpoutExample_Instructions_04.png)

 7. Download the Spout-UE4 repository (zip file) and put it in the Plugins directory.

 ![Image 5](https://L05.github.io/Spout-UE4/images/SpoutExample_Instructions_05.png)

 8. *(Optional)* Download ExampleSpout.zip (from the project GitHub page).
 Unzip the contents into the Content folder.

 ![Image 6](https://L05.github.io/Spout-UE4/images/SpoutExample_Instructions_06.png)

 9. In the project directory, open the .uproject file.
 Press Yes when asked if you'd like to rebuild the SpoutPlugin module.

 ![Image 7](https://L05.github.io/Spout-UE4/images/SpoutExample_Instructions_07.png)

 It will start to build.

 ![Image 8](https://L05.github.io/Spout-UE4/images/SpoutExample_Instructions_08.png)

 10. Once the project opens, go to Settings > Plugins.

 ![Image 9](https://L05.github.io/Spout-UE4/images/SpoutExample_Instructions_09.png)

 11. Make sure the Spout Plugin is enabled.
 If necessary, restart.

 ![Image 10](https://L05.github.io/Spout-UE4/images/SpoutExample_Instructions_10.png)

 12. *(Optional)* Open the ExampleSpout > Spout project and press Play.
 Configure the Sender and Receiver names to work with other software.

 ![Image 11](https://L05.github.io/Spout-UE4/images/SpoutExample_Instructions_11.png)

 For video instructions, please refer to [Unreal Engine 4 and Lightact Video Tutorials](https://www.youtube.com/playlist?list=PLcNPGta1d2XDcSsz8zcW0f2lPSawnW3mR), which provides a good step-by-Image walkthrough of how to set up your project for use with the plugin.